-Twelve wild horses and one wild burro from BLM-administered public lands in Nevada will be offered for adoption at the NNCC corrals starting at 9 a.m. for public viewing.
-The public viewing will be followed by a competitive bid adoption conducted by an auctioneer that begins at 10 a.m.
+Sixteen wild horses from BLM-administered public lands will be offered for adoption at the NNCC corrals.
+The public viewing starts at 9 a.m. followed by a competitive bid adoption conducted by an auctioneer that begins at 10 a.m.

 The horses range in age from 4 to 6 years, are saddle-trained with at least 120 days of training and vary in weight and color.
 The beginning bid on all horses is $150.
 The horses are trained at the NNCC by inmates in the Nevada Department of Corrections program.